 We operate responsibly and to a high standard, but this does not of course remove all risk.
 We would remind all parents, carers and participants that any outdoor activity carries risk.
 This is detailed carefully in the Explorer Contract, and it is important that you read this closely before signing it.

-Can I speak to my child whilst they are away?
+Can I speak to my young person whilst they are away?

-What happens if my child gets sick or injured on the trip?
+What happens if my young person gets sick or injured on the trip?

 Every expedition team has Expedition Medics, as well highly experienced expedition leaders who have all undertaken wilderness first aid training and will carry expedition medical kits.
 Should they need further medical treatment whilst overseas they will be taken to the nearest medical facility.
 These costs are covered by the travel insurance provided by British Exploring Society.

-Will we we need to buy specialist travel insurance for my child?
+Will we we need to buy specialist travel insurance for my young person?

 No, all our expedition programmes include comprehensive travel insurance.